Hydroxy-OH/BATsNet/README.md

 Related to the sensor: `camera`, `radar_iwr6843`, `lidar`

-Used in fog side, but not used by the user task or sensor: `fog_size`
+Used in fog side, but not used by the user task or sensor: `fog_side`

 # Download this library
 ```